 2. Financial Management

 (1) Established the guidelines relating to the payments of TTAA to be in line with the TTAA’s by-laws as well as the inspection of the payments to be in accordance with the Board of Directors approved resolution.

-(2) The financial (remaining money) and cash flow report would be submitted to the Board of Directors on a monthly basis and to the members’ meeting on a quarterly basis.
+(2) Stipulated that the financial (remaining money) and cash flow report would be submitted to the Board of Directors on a monthly basis and to the members’ meeting on a quarterly basis.